 Indenture - The District's debt issuance is further governed in part by the Indenture of Trust, adopted June 4, 2015 of which constitutes the "Indenture."
 The Indenture establishes the basic security structure of debt issued by the District that is secured by Net Water Revenues.
 Key terms and conditions include, but are not limited to, the definition of pledged revenues, the rate covenant and the additional bonds test.
-A copy of the Indenture can be found in Appendix B. The District shall comply with all limitations imposed under the Indenture.
+A copy of the Indenture can be found in Appendix AB.
+The District shall comply with all limitations imposed under the Indenture, so long as such Indenture is in full force and effect.